 Here is the easy "one-step" installation:

-If you get a virus or malware alert from your anti-virus or protection software about Quick Access Popup being a potential threat, this is not the case (you can trust me… or read this independent report about my other app Folders Popup).
-Please, also read this post: Should I use QAP if an anti-virus is blocking its download or its execution?
+If you get a virus or malware alert from your anti-virus or protection software about Quick Access Popup being a potential threat, this is not the case (you can trust me… or read this setup file anti-virus report by VirusTotal.com).
+Please, also read this post: How can I use QAP if an anti-virus is blocking its download or its execution?

 If you prefer to use Quick Access Popup in “portable” mode, read this: How can I install Quick Access Popup to make it fully portable?
 This will, for example, allow you to run Quick Access Popup from an external drive or USB key.